fenago/nlp-pytorch/lab_guides/Lab_5.md

 Your application will now return a prediction from the model.
 Congratulations, you have now learned how to train an LSTM model from scratch and make predictions using it!
-Going forward, this tutorial will hopefully serve as a basis for you to train your own LSTM models and deploy them to the cloud yourself.

 #### Summary